使える英語を身につけるためのトレーニング

 spoiled concubine.

-story.
-Is the story of The Good Earth still universal at the beginning of
+the story of The Good Earth still universal at

 the twenty-first century?
 What is a "universal story"?